Sealing Unused Wells

 Minnesota laws do not require a well that is in use to be sealed unless the well is contaminating the groundwater or has the potential to cause health problems.

 If the well is not in use and does not have a Water Well Maintenance Permit, or the well poses a threat to health or safety, Minnesota law requires that you must have the well sealed.
 If your well appears to be filled or capped, but you learn it was improperly sealed, the homeowner is responsible to have the well properly sealed by an MDH licensed well contractor.
-View: What is a maintenance permit? for Water Well Maintenance Permit information.
+View: Well Disclosure - What is a maintenance permit? for Water Well Maintenance Permit information.

 What you Need to Know About Sealing a Well